The New VAT Reverse Charge for CIS - The Countdown Is On

 As a subcontractor:

 Once you have confirmation, you should issue VAT reverse charge invoices which state that the services you have provided are subject to the domestic reverse VAT rules.
+This only applies to supplies at 5% and 20% zero rated supplies are not included in this new regime.

 You won't have to receive VAT to pass onto HMRC through your VAT returns and the responsibility passes on to the contractor (your customer).